 Don’t Rely on Grammar and Spell Checkers

-Sometimes, online grammar checkers are enough for daily writing.
+Sometimes, online editing software is enough for daily writing.
 But term papers and other critical writings require intensive proofreading by a professional.

 Manually check the actual document for grammar errors and typos.
 Some spelling checkers cannot detect if a piece of punctuation has incorrect placement.
 They also can’t tell the difference between “your” and “you’re.”

 Read our review on Grammarly here.

 Do not revise several error types at once.
 Try reading the whole text and looking for spelling issues first.
 Then, have another look at the document for grammatical errors.